-For a feature about an individual, I like to do several face to face interviews.
+For a feature about an individual, I like to do several face-to-face interviews.
 The first is really a get-to-know session without notes and off the record.
 It is a reconnaissance.
 Then the major interview.
 Finally a follow-up interview around the time I'm writing the piece to clarify any missing points and minor details.

 I love phone interviews.
 There's something confessional about them and it's easy to strike up a rapport with someone.